JLab_logo_text_white1.jpg

 The determination of the kinds, quantities, or concentrations, and, in some cases, locations of radioactive material in the human body, whether by direct measurement or by analysis and evaluation of radioactive materials excreted or removed from the human body.

-Bio-based product
+bio-based product

 A commercial or industrial product (other than food or feed) that utilizes biological products or renewable domestic agricultural (plant, animal, or marine) or forestry materials.

-Bioelectronic device
+bioelectronic device

 Any type of electrically powered medical device that assists in maintaining metabolic processes or is worn for diagnostic purposes.
 These may be surgically implanted or worn externally.
 Examples include cardiac pacemakers, implanted defibrillators, and insulin pumps.

 Drilling, cutting, nailing, and installing fasteners, etc. into a wall or floor when the interior is concealed from view.
+(See ES&H Manual Chapter 3320 Temporary Work Permits.)

-Bloodborne pathogens
+bloodborne pathogens

 Pathogenic microorganisms that are present in human blood and can cause disease in humans.
 These pathogens include, but are not limited to, Hepatitis B Virus (HBV) and Human Immunodeficiency Virus (HIV).
+(See ES&H Manual Chapter 6800 Occupational Medicine.)

 An assembly having its joints produced by brazing.

-A joining process whereby a non-ferrous filler metal or alloy is heated to melting temperature and distributed between two or more close-fitting parts by capillary action.
+A joining process whereby a nonferrous filler metal or alloy is heated to melting temperature and distributed between two or more close-fitting parts by capillary action.

 Business Continue Plan (or Program) (BCP)

-An ongoing process supported by senior management to ensure that the necessary steps are taken to identify the impact of potential losses, maintain viable recovery plans and strategies, and ensure continuity of operations through personnel training, plan testing and maintenance.
+An ongoing process supported by senior management to ensure that the necessary steps are taken to identify the impact of potential losses, maintain viable recovery plans and strategies, and ensure continuity of operations through personnel training, plan testing, and maintenance.

 C

-Cardiopulmonary resuscitation (CPR)
+cardiopulmonary resuscitation (CPR)

 change driver